How much notice do you need?

 I will notify your pet's regular veterinarian for you and whomever else you want me to.
-I encourage you tell everyone involved in your pet's life (such as groomers and pet sitters).
+I encourage you tell everyone involved in your pet's life, such as groomers and pet sitters.
 You can also tell people in your life like friends, family, employers, and your children’s teachers.
-Due to animal registration regulations, you (the owner) must notify your local council to let them know your pet has passed away (via phone, an online form, or email - for example the GCCC can be emailed on firstname.lastname@example.org).
+Due to animal registration regulations, you (the owner) must notify your local council to inform them that your pet has passed away (via phone, an online form, or email - for example the GCCC can be notified here).

 What do I do with my pet's belongings after they pass away?

 You may keep and reuse the items (I believe it is nice to keep at least one toy as a keepsake for your other pet), or make generous donations to your local animal shelter.
-I highly recommend Friends of the Pound (located at The Pines Shopping Centre, Elanora), who will take donations of bedding, toys, collars, leads, and unopened food.
-You can also make donations to the RSPCA, the Animal Welfare League, Chihuahua Rescue QLD, or the Tweed Shire Council Pound.
+I highly recommend the Animal Welfare League Qld (located in Coombabah), who will take donations of bedding, toys, collars, leads, and unopened food.
+You can also make donations to the RSPCA, Chihuahua Rescue QLD, or the Tweed Shire Council Pound.